tgvashworth/tgvashworth.github.io/_posts/2014-10-29-elm-native-modules.md

 I couldn't find any documentation on how to write modules written in pure JavaScript for [Elm][elm] so I took a stab at it myself, using [elm-d3][elm-d3] and the [Elm compiler][elm-compiler] as a reference.
 Here's a quick write-up.

 It's important to note that doing this is *not encouraged* by Evan (the Elm creator).
-It's a hack and subject to compiler implementation changes.
-Use at your own risk.
+It's a hack and subject to compiler implementation changes. **Use at your own risk.**

 ## The problem

-Elm is great but there are a number of useful functions that aren't implemented as standard or and aren't worth the effort to write in Elm itself.
-Elm has a JavaScript interoperability pattern called [ports][ports] but they're async and have a couple of other unfortunate constraints, so aren't ideal for some use-cases.
+Elm is great, but there are functions that aren't implemented as standard and aren't worth the effort to write in Elm itself, and are better built in JavaScript.

+While Elm has a JavaScript interoperability pattern called [ports][ports] but they're async and have a couple of other unfortunate constraints, so aren't ideal for some use-cases.

 Sometimes you just gotta call a function.